USEPA/WNTR/documentation/layers.rst

 Data layers
 ======================================

-Data layers contain data which is not part of the water network model or graph, but can be used in analysis.
+Data layers contain data which are not part of the water network model or graph, but can be used in analysis.
-Currently, WNTR includes a data format for valve layers, additional data layers can be added in the future.
+Currently, WNTR includes a data format for valve layers; additional data layers can be added in the future.

 .. _valve_layer: